nprapps/totebot2/README.md

 fab production master deploy
 ```

 We don't have a staging environment yet.
-I'll get on that soon, Brian.